ferrohd/ferrohd/website/content/blog/sans-io-mikrotik-rs.md

 }
 ```

-**Embassy** is very different. `no_std`, no heap for channels, constrained everything.
+The Embassy adapter is very different. `no_std`, no heap for channels, constrained everything.
 Instead of an actor with per-command channels, it's a single `async fn run()` that takes statically-allocated channels as parameters.
 All events go to one shared channel and the consumer filters by tag.
 Stack buffers instead of heap. `embassy_futures::select()` instead of `tokio::select!`.

 ```rust
 // embassy event loop (simplified)